Home Blogs 3D Point Cloud to BIM

 Step 4: Define the Object Classes

-Analyze the point cloud for segmentation—group points into categories like walls, floors, ceilings, pipes, or structural elements.
+Analyze the scan data and perform point cloud segmentation to group points into categories like walls, floors, ceilings, pipes, or structural elements.
 Some BIM software may have automated tools to assist with this process, making it faster and more accurate.

 Step 5: Model the BIM Elements